 Advanced Technologies for Dental Implants & Periodontal Treatment

-In addition to being board certified in periodontics & dental implant surgery, Dr. Langston stays on the leading edge of periodontal & implant techniques and equipment.
+In addition to being board certified in periodontics & dental implant surgery, Dr. Tesmer and Dr. Langston stay on the leading edge of periodontal & implant techniques and equipment.
 Some of the latest technologies & equipment we use at our office are:

 LASER PERIODONTAL THERAPY (LANAP)

 LANAP™ is a gentle, conservative, non-invasive method of treating gum disease without cutting, suturing or removing tissue.
-Using a precision laser, Dr. Langston is able to kill up to 99% of the disease causing bacteria in the periodontal pockets.
+Using a precision laser, we are able to kill up to 99% of the disease causing bacteria in the periodontal pockets.
 Because there is no defense against the laser, the bacteria can not adapt and avoid elimination as with anti-biotic treatment.

 Pinhole Surgical Technique for Gum Recession